IDE may refer to any of the following:

-1. Short for Integrated Drive Electronics or IBM Disc Electronics, IDE is more commonly known as ATA or Parallel ATA (PATA).
+1. Short for Integrated Drive Electronics, IDE is more commonly known as ATA or PATA (Parallel AT Attachment).
 It is a standard interface for IBM computers that was created by Western Digital and Compaq in 1986 for compatible hard drives and CD (compact disc) or DVD (digital versatile disc) drives.
-IDE is different than SCSI and Enhanced Small Device Interface (ESDI) because its controllers are on each drive, meaning the drive can connect directly to the motherboard or controller.
-IDE and its updated successor, Enhanced IDE (EIDE), are common drive interfaces found in IBM compatible computers.
-Below is a picture of the IDE connector on the back of a hard drive, a picture of what an IDE cable looks like, and the IDE channels it connects to on the motherboard.
+IDE is different than SCSI (small computer system interface) and ESDI (enhanced small disk interface) because its controllers are on each drive, meaning the drive can connect directly to the motherboard or controller.
+IDE and its updated successor, EIDE (enhanced integrated drive electronics), are common drive interfaces found in IBM compatible computers.
+Below is a picture of the IDE connector on a hard drive, IDE cable, and the IDE channels on the motherboard.